ImageMagick/Usage-Markdown/color_mods/index.md

 Basically the histogram counts provide the graylevel values that the stretch will force to black and white.
 This means that all pixels in the image that fall within the range of bins from pure black to the selected *black-point* bin's corresponding graylevel will end up pure black.

-Likewise those pixels in the image that fall within the range of bins from from pure white to the *white-point* bin's corresponding graylevel will end up pure white.
+Likewise those pixels in the image that fall within the range of bins from pure white to the *white-point* bin's corresponding graylevel will end up pure white.

 The pixels that are outside these points however will have been stretched outside the possible color range of values, and as a result they will be simply be set to the range limits.
 That is these pixels are 'clipped' 'burned-in' as they are converted to the extreme of pure black or pure white color values.

 As a result if the 'threshold' limits for selecting the *black-point* and *white-point* is set too high, you will get lots of black and white areas in the image, with the resulting histogram having large counts (tall bars) at the extreme end bins.

-*Example of severe burn-in -- Chinese Chess Image?* **Summary of 'stretch' operators**...
+*Example of severe burn-in -- Chinese Chess Image?*
+**Summary of 'stretch' operators**...

--contrast-stretch, and -linear-stretch all generate a histogram (using 1024 bins) to determine the color position to stretch. as such it is not 'exact'.
+'`-contrast-stretch`', and '`-linear-stretch`' both generate a histogram (using 1024 bins) to determine the color position to stretch,  as such they are not 'exact'.
-The other difference is how 'zero' is handled, and that -linear-stretch actually does a -level operation to do the stretch, while -contrast-stretch uses histogram bin values for color replacement stretching (which introduces a 1024 quantum rounding effect, -normalize uses -contrast-stretch internally.
+The other difference is how 'zero' is handled, and that '`-linear-stretch`' actually does a '`-level`' operation to do the stretch, while '`-contrast-stretch`' uses histogram bin values for color replacement stretching (which introduces a 1024 quantum rounding effect). '`-normalize`' uses '`-contrast-stretch`' internally.

-A mathematically perfect normalization stretching operator is -auto-level.
+A mathematically perfect normalization stretching operator is '`-auto-level`'.
 While a perfect 'white-point only' or 'black-point only' version is posible it has not been implemented at this time.

 ### Auto-Level - perfect mathematical normalization {#auto-level}

-The "`-auto-level`" finds the largest and smalled values in the image to use to stretch the image to the full Quantum Range.
+The "`-auto-level`" finds the largest and smallest values in the image to use to stretch the image to the full Quantum Range.
-At no time will values become 'clipped' or 'burned' as a result of the histogram being stretch beyond the value range.
+At no time will values become 'clipped' or 'burned' as a result of the histogram being stretch beyond the valid range.

-The "`-channel`" setting will determine if all channels are stretch equally 'in sync' (using the maximum and minimum over all channels) or separatally (each individual channel as a separate entity).
+The "`-channel`" setting will specify if all channels are stretched equally 'in sync' (using the maximum and minimum over all channels) or separately (each individual channel as a separate entity).

-At this time the hidden color of fully-transparent pixels, are also used in determining the levels, which can cause some problems when transparency is involved.
+Currently, the colors of fully-transparent pixels, are also used in determining the levels, which can cause some problems when transparency is involved.
 This is regarded as a bug.

 ~~~{.skip}